chef/automate/components/docs-chef-io/content/automate/ha_onprim_deployment_procedure.md

 ### Azure

-  Infrastructure on Azure should be provisioned manually by the user before deploying Automate HA Solution.
+  The user should provide infrastructure on Azure before deploying the Automate HA Solution.

 ### GCP

-  Infrastructure on GCP should be provisioned manually by the user before deploying Automate HA Solution.
+  The user should manually provision Infrastructure on GCP before deploying Automate HA Solution.

 ## Deploy the bastion host